 - If associated symptoms are troublesome (tinnitus, vertigo), anti-anxiety or motion sickness medication may be prescribed.

-- If Ménière disease is the suspected cause, antihistamines or nicotinic acid can sometimes be helpful.
+- If Ménière disease is the suspected cause, certain diuretics, antihistamines or nicotinic acid can sometimes be helpful.
 A low-salt diet may also be suggested.

 - Most causes of hearing loss do not require admission to the hospital.